TL;DR

 - Syntax validation: Basic format check included

-- Real-time: Verification happens during enrichment
+- Real-time: Verification happens during data enrichment

 Every email returned from Cleanlist is verified - you never pay for undeliverable addresses.
+For a broader look at how verification fits into the enrichment stack, see our roundup of the best B2B data enrichment APIs.

 Frequently Asked Questions